geggo98/docker-ssh-vpn-jump-host/README.md

 ontainers: One running the service you want to access from the outside and one running the ssh service.

+The big advantage of having ssh in a separate Docker container is that the ssh container can be kept at the most current version while the rest of the system can stay at a stable state.
+So if there are some security updates, it is sufficient to only update the ssh Docker container and keep the rest of the system untouched.

+With the ssh Docker container it is also possible to update ssh from remote without risking to lock yourself out.
+Just spawn two instances of the ssh Docker container, then connect to the first and update the second and then vice versa.
+So there is always a backup in case the update fails and ssh won't start in the updated container.

 Idea: SSH VPN jump host for port forwarding
 ===========================================